The Great Fire of 1845

 The docks and warehouses on the waterfront were also consumed.
 Attempts to save materials by bringing them to the riverbank only delayed their destruction.
 The advancing fire followed the river into Pipetown, an area of worker's housing and factories, again spreading destruction.
 It only halted when the winds died down around 6:00.
 By 7:00pm the fire had run its course in the city itself, and began to die off.
 The Pipetown factories continued burning until 9:00pm.

 The following morning, April 11, 1845, saw over one-third of the city center a desolate scene that included smoldering rubble, a forest of chimneys and shattered walls amid a heap of ruins.
 The fire had consumed an area measuring approximately sixty acres.
 The entire Second Ward of the city was shattered.
 The fire destroyed 1200 buildings, while displacing 2000 families and roughly 12,000 individuals from their homes.
 On the hills surrounding the city could be seen piles of household belongings.
 Surprisingly, only two people perished as a result of the disaster.
-Damages were estimated at $12,000,000, almost none of which was recoverable, as all but one of Pittsburgh's insurers were bankrupted by the disaster.
+Damages were estimated at $12,000,000 ($399 million in 2019 dollars), almost none of which was recoverable, as all but one of Pittsburgh's insurers were bankrupted by the disaster.

 The first response of the city was one of despair, as seen in reports to newspapers and in initial recollections.
 "It is impossible for any one, although a spectator of the dreaded scene of destruction which presented to the eyes of our citizens on the memorable tenth of April, to give more than a faint idea of the terrible overwhelming calamity which then befell our city, destroying in a few hours the labor of many years, and blasting suddenly the cherished hopes of hundreds we may say thousands of our citizens, who, but that morning were contented in the possession of comfortable homes and busy workshops.
 The blow was so sudden and unexpected as to unnerve even the most self possessed."